basillvista/SpendingTracker/README.md

 ## About SpendingTracker

-SpendingTracker was made in purpose of coding test, it features:
+SpendingTracker was made in purpose of coding test, it features:, it features:

 - Simple testing.
 - CRUD for Transactions.